brendanfuller/resume/readme.md

 # Resume

-This project contains my resume that is dynamically generated using [React PDF](https://react-pdf.org/) with the use if [ViteJS](https://vitejs.dev).
+This project contains my resume that is dynamically generated using [React PDF](https://react-pdf.org/) with the use of [ViteJS](https://vitejs.dev).

 # Viewing the Project